HomeDing/homeding.github.io/boards/nodemcu.md

 ---
-title: The NodeMCU development boards
+title: ESP8266 NodeMCU development boards
+description: ESP8266 General purpose development boards
+layout: "page.njk"
+tags: ["Board"]
+excerpt: >
+  The NodeMCU boards are one of the most common development boards.
+  They offer an easy start into the ESP8266 development.
+The have all you need for programming, offer 4MByte flash memory and a LED on-board.
 ---

-# {{title}}

-These boards offer an easy start into the ESP8266 development.
-The have all you need for programming, offer much memory and a LED for `first step` projects is on board.

 * Based on ESP-12 or ESP-12E
 * 4 Mbyte Flash ROM